Matt Vierling Player Props: Tigers vs. Padres

-The Detroit Tigers, including Matt Vierling (.257 slugging percentage in past 10 games, including zero homers), battle the San Diego Padres at Comerica Park, Saturday at 6:10 PM ET.
+On Sunday, Matt Vierling (.250 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 12:05 PM ET.

 Matt Vierling Game Info & Props vs. the Padres